printstart/httpscanestart/index.rst

 *************
-Setting Up Canon IJ Printer With USB –
+Setting Up IJ Printer With USB –
 *************

-**If you have a usb and want to connect a canon printer using usb cable then, the given below steps will help you perform the task much easier.
+**If you have a usb and want to connect a   printer using usb cable then, the given below steps will help you perform the task much easier.
 Follow the steps orderly:**

-1. From the web browser, go to the ij.start.canon site and choose to set up a network connection via USB.
+1. From the web browser, go to the ij.start site and choose to set up a network connection via USB.
-2. Jump next and wait for the Canon software to connect your printer to PC with the help of a USB cable.
+2. Jump next and wait for the   software to connect your printer to PC with the help of a USB cable.
 3. Hit Next and get the driver for your printer and check whether you want to connect the printer to a particular network.
 4. Then tap YES and hit the Complete button and go to Add printer option.
 5. Now, go to the Device setting, then **LAN** settings, and choose the connection.
-6. Install Canon drivers, inkjet cartridges, and check the connections for your device.
+6. Install drivers, inkjet cartridges, and check the connections for your device.
-7. Configure the Canon printer and try printing.
+7. Configure the  printer and try printing.